 'Anyone leaving university and thinking about their career options has every reason to be concerned in 2026.
 The burden of student loan repayments is becoming a national scandal.
 Usurious repayment terms hit those who start off with the least the hardest.
 And that is especially true for those who have taken a creative arts pathway.
 We know that money isn't everything – there are so many other reasons why people opt for a creative career – but the truth is, young people are having to make hard choices.
 Graduate earnings in the arts mature later, and the reality for many is a constant hustle, trying to get by as a freelancer or sole trader.'

-We are writing to the BBC, asking that the real and positive value of creative arts education is given the airtime and right to reply that it deserves – economically yes, but also a wide-angle and long-term view holistic view of their benefits.
-Let's see policymakers, and the BBC, sharing and measuring arts subjects for their ‘real’ value and worth – for culture, health and the wealth of the nation.
+Our letter, copied below, asks that the real and positive value of creative arts education is given the airtime and the right to reply that it deserves. economically yes, but also we call for the BBC to share and measure arts subjects for their ‘real’ value and worth – for culture, health and the wealth of the nation.